tbela99/uploadManager/README.md

 - file drag drop (currently supported by chrome 5+, firefox 3.6+ and safari 5.1+, IE10 Platform preview 2)
 - progress bar for browsers supporting HTML5 File API (chrome5+, safari4+, Firefox 3.6+, IE10 Platform preview 2, Opera 12 (Next))
 - no input file for Firefox 4+
-- iframe for the others
+- iframe for the others browsers
 - customizable by css (fully customizable in firefox 4 and later)
 - easy to use